TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/dependencies/mongodb/x509-client-auth.md

 ## Tyk Pump
-You must separately configure each Tyk Pump that you deploy that targets MongoDB; note that Tyk offers three different Mongo pumps, `mongo`, `mongo_aggregate`, and `mongo_selective`.
+Tyk offers three different MongoDB pumps (`mongo`, `mongo_aggregate`, and `mongo_selective`), each of which must be separately configured for X509 certificate authentication.

 The following fields must be set under the `meta` section of each pump (or set as environment variable):